basvdijk/domusto-server/doc/development-plugin.md

 Domusto plugins are loaded from Github.
 In order to make a compaitible plugin make sure:
  - Your repo name is lowercase, in the format: domusto-<PLUGIN NAME> e.g. domusto-gpio or domusto-marantz
- - If your plugin is suitable for other DOMUSTO users, add the topics `domusto` and `domusto-plugin` to your repository
+ - If your plugin is suitable for other DOMUSTO users, add the topics `domusto` and `domusto-plugin` to your repository.

-Checkout the repo locally in the `src/domusto-plugins` folder
+Checkout your plugin repo locally in the `src/domusto-plugins` folder

 ## Recommended IDE